 Use distrobuilder

-To create a container image, first create a directory where you will be placing the container images, and enter that directory.
+To create an image, first create a directory where you will be placing the images, and enter that directory.

 cp $HOME/go/src/github.com/lxc/distrobuilder/doc/examples/ubuntu.yaml ubuntu.yaml